yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Static Template Definition

 When performing receive operations, a template is defined, creating a virtualized subset of data within the space that matches it.
 GigaSpaces supports templates, based on the actual domain model (with `null` values denoting wildcards), which are shown in the examples.
-GigaSpaces allows the use of [SqlQuery|SqlQuery] in order to query the space, which can be easily used with the event container as the template.
+GigaSpaces allows the use of depanlinkSqlQuerytengahlink./sqlquery.htmlbelakanglink in order to query the space, which can be easily used with the event container as the template.
 Here is an example of how it can be defined:

 {% inittab os_simple_space|top %}